Centralized Project Types and Constrained Type Meanings

 valueis in scope - the compiler typechecks the constraint expression

-So this feature is about stronger type meaning, not about silently inserting runtime checks.
+So this feature is about stronger type meaning with compile-time proof, not about silently inserting runtime checks.

 Type Equality